expressjs/expressjs.com/_posts/2025-11-26-security-releases.md

 ---

-We recommend upgrading to the latest version of body-parser immediately to secure your applications.
+We recommend upgrading to the latest version of body-parser to secure your applications.